Greenforest I/O

 Origins And Archives

-This is where the obsession with control, switching, visible state, and browser-native experimentation first became public.
+Early control, switching, visible state, and browser-native experimentation.

-The sequence preserves scaffolding, minimum WebGL, history/control, logic, addition, and other early steps without pretending it is a finished textbook.
+The sequence collects scaffolding, minimum WebGL, history/control, logic, addition, and other early steps in the computation path.

-A dated trail of thoughts rescued from the feed: technical arguments, wrong or partial guesses, collaboration requests, personal notes, and invention fragments.
+A dated trail of thoughts rescued from the feed: technical arguments, collaboration requests, and invention fragments.

 Project notes Research progress updates